RauliL/plorth/docs/api.md

   <dd>any</dd>
 </dl>

-Drops the first value and pushes second value on the stack.
+Drops the first value and pushes the second value onto stack.

     1 2 nip #=> 2